virtual-labs/exp-protein-chromatography-iitkgp/experiment/procedure.md

 ## Procedure

-In order to perform protein purification by affinity chromatography, the following steps must be followed while performing in the lab:-
+In order to perform protein purification by affinity chromatography, the following steps must be followed:-

 **Preparing Ni-NTA Column (Equilibriation Step)**